 Protein Powder Smoothie Tips

-Here are our top tips for creating a super-smooth protein powder shake at home…
+Here are our top tips for creating super-smooth protein powder shakes at home…

 Put the fruit or veg in first

 This way less powder sticks to the blender jug so you consume more and waste less.